 Adjuvants are substances added to vaccines that allow them to work better by enhancing the immune response to the vaccine, decreasing the quantity of vaccine needed to gain protective immunity, or lowering the number of doses required.
-Currently, only two types of adjuvants are approved for use in the United States: aluminum salts and monophoshoryl lipid A.
+Currently, three types of adjuvants are approved for use in the United States: aluminum salts, monophoshoryl lipid A, and squalene.

-Squalene is an adjuvant approved in Europe, but not in the United States.
-Because it is an oil-in-water emulsion, some people wonder whether they can get vaccines if they have allergies to peanut or corn oils.
+Because squalene is an oil-in-water emulsion, some people wonder whether they can get vaccines if they have allergies to peanut or corn oils.
 However, these oils are not in vaccines.

 Stabilizers are used in vaccines to protect the integrity of the active ingredients during manufacture, storage and transport.
 A commonly used stabilizer that can be associated with allergic responses to vaccines is gelatin.